nlandjev/udacity-carnd-p2/writeup.md

 * The fifth image might be difficult to classify because it is shot from the side, distorting the image shape;

-* The sixth image might also be difficult to classify because there is a metal border around it;
+* The sixth image might also be difficult to classify because there is a metal border around it.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).